rotki/rotki/docs/api.rst

    :resjsonarr string identifier: The uniquely identifying identifier for this asset movement
    :resjsonarr string location: A valid location at which the deposit/withdrawal occured
    :resjsonarr string category: Either ``"deposit"`` or ``"withdrawal"``
+   :resjsonarr string address: The source address if this is a deposit or the destination address if this is a withdrawal.
+   :resjsonarr string transaction_id: The transaction id
    :resjsonarr integer timestamp: The timestamp at which the deposit/withdrawal occured
    :resjsonarr string asset: The asset deposited or withdrawn
    :resjsonarr string amount: The amount of asset deposited or withdrawn